-- City drives at night: When driving downtown with proper lighting everywhere, low beams provide more visibility without affecting pedestrians or other drivers negatively. - Following another vehicle: When driving behind someone, low beams help prevent glare in their mirrors.
-As a general rule, it is recommended to dim lights 200-300 feet ahead of a vehicle. - Oncoming vehicle: Switch to low beams when a car is approximately within 500 feet on a different lane and is approaching from the opposite direction on a dark road to prevent them from squinting. - Bad weather: Low beams or fog lights are your best options when it's foggy or rainy, as they help reduce glare and improve visibility.
+- City drives at night: When driving downtown with proper lighting everywhere, low beams provide more visibility without negatively affecting pedestrians or other drivers. - Following another vehicle: Low beams help prevent glare in their mirrors when driving behind other vehicles.
+As a general rule, it is recommended that you dim your headlights 200-300 feet ahead of a vehicle. - Oncoming vehicle: Switch to low beams when a car is approximately within 500 feet on a different lane and is approaching from the opposite direction on a dark road to prevent them from squinting. - Bad weather: Low beams or fog lights are your best options when it's foggy or rainy, as they help reduce glare and improve visibility.
 For example, when driving through a suburban area after a storm, low beams help spot puddles, fallen branches, or kids on bikes without blinding anyone on the sidewalk.